DataKinds/type-level-fib/README.md

 # type-level-fib

-_An exercise in the futility of type systems._
+_An exercise in the power and futility of type systems._

 This program finds very large fibonacci sums at compile time using the power of the Haskell type system.
 I made this at 1:30 AM on a night I _really_ should have been doing homework.